wwong4374/diagnostic-screener/README.md

 4. Add tests to both frontend and backend.
 Start with unit tests around the functions and endpoints.
 Also add end-to-end tests that confirm the app works as expected when given certain user inputs.
 5. Actually host the app.
 6. Add more error handling through the app.
+7. Continue improving the UI so it is even more modern and polished.

 **Link to other code you're particularly proud of:** All of the code that I'm most proud of is in private repositories, but I enjoyed creating this simple app to track rewards points: <https://github.com/wwong4374/rewards-points>

 **Link to your resume or public profile:** <https://www.linkedin.com/in/wilson-ka-wong/>.
-Please contact me for up to date resume.
+Please contact me for updated resume.

 ## Database Setup

 Start by setting up the screener database.
-This contains one table, `questions`, which contains a list of questions that can be included in the screener, along with each question's domain.
+This DB has one table, `questions`, which contains a list of questions that can be included in the screener, along with each question's domain.

 1. Install [PostgreSQL](https://www.postgresql.org/download/) and ensure `psql` is in your PATH.
 2. In `server/src/db`, make a copy of `.env.example` and save the new file as `.env`.
 If needed, edit the values to match your local Postgres credentials.